Ricci flow on surfaces with conical singularities, II: Introduction

-Our result is \begin{thm} Assume both $u_0$ and $K_0$ are in $C^{0,\alpha} (S,\beta)$ and have bounded Dirichlet energy and $\triangle K_0$ is bounded.
+Our result is \begin{thm} Assume both $u_0$ and $K_0$ are in $C^{0,\alpha} (S,\beta)$ and $u_0, K_0$ and $\triangle K_0$ are bounded with bounded Dirichlet energy.
 Then there exists a local solution to (\ref{eqn:nrf}) defined on $[0,T]$.
 If we choose $r$ properly, the volume of $g(t)$ will be a constant and Gauss-Bonnet theorem remains true for $t>0$.
 Moreover,

-(1) if $K_0<0$, then the solution exists for all $t$ and converges to a metric of constant negative curvature.
+(1) if $K_0<c<0$, then the solution exists for all $t$ and converges to a metric of constant negative curvature.

 (2) if $\beta_i<0$ for all $i$, then the solution exists for all $t$.

 (3) if $\beta_i<0$ for all $i$ and $\chi (S,\beta)\leq 0$, then the solution converges to a metric of constant curvature. \end{thm}